-The estimation of uncertainties in the seismic surface wave inversion performed with a Monte-Carlo method is described by Shapiro & Ritzwoller (2002).
+The estimation of uncertainties in the seismic surface wave inversion is performed with a Monte-Carlo method, as described by Shapiro & Ritzwoller (2002).
 Here, our discussion will concentrate on estimating the uncertainties in the heat flow inversion.
-Because of the nature of the thermal equation, this uncertainty grows with depth, so we limit the objective of the heat-flow inversion to constrain just one parameter in our model; namely, the temperature (or seismic velocity) at the top of the mantle.
-Deeper structures are estimated from seismic data alone.
+Because of the nature of the thermal equation, this uncertainty grows with depth, so we limit the objective of the heat-flow inversion to constrain just one parameter in the temperature model; namely, the temperature (or seismic velocity) at the top of the mantle.
+Deeper structures are estimated from the seismic data alone.